theforeman/forklift/README.md

     ansible-playbook create.yml

 This step will create a new OpenShift project named Foreman, load into the default image streams and templates from the `openshift-ansible` repository.
 Then, two applications will be created.
 The first is an ephemeral Postgres database using the default templates provided by OpenShift.
 The second is the Foreman application itself which will build a Foreman image and then deploy it.

+## Available Deployments

+The repository provides the ability to deploy the applications associated with Foreman and Katello as stand alone projects as well as the entire kitchensink.

+  * Foreman
+  * Foreman with Katello
+  * Pulp
+  * Candlepin
+  * Qpid

+## TODOs

+ * solve Pulp journald logging (and remove use of Stream handler hack on my fork)
+ * use separate database for Candlepin
+ * move away from basic auth for Pulp
+ * run foreman-tasks in its own container